Codesota · Registry · NLP · Text embeddings · MTEB15 models · 56+ datasets · 8 task types← back to benchmarks

 • Two indices to maintain

-Get started with embeddings in minutes.
-Two approaches: hosted API or local model.
+Two approaches — hosted API or local model.
+Pick one.

 from openai import OpenAI